-Today I’m going to show you how to make an adorable, easy Turkey Cake with buttercream and chocolate!
+Today I'm going to show you how to make an adorable, easy Turkey Cake with colorful chocolate feathers!

 This design is great for all skill levels of cake decorating, and would be the perfect addition to any Thanksgiving dessert table!
 Kids are sure to love this funny, colorful turkey design.